mongodb-developer/get-started-aws-cfn/README.md

-# Get-Started AWS
+# Get-Started AWS CloudFormation

 Repository to help getting started with using MongoDB Atlas with AWS CloudFormation.

 ## Information

-This Get-Started project uses the [MongoDB Atlas AWS Quick Start](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation Resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources).
+This Get-Started project will deploy the MongoDB Atlas AWS Quick Start which provisions complete MongoDB Atlas deployments through CloudFormation using official MongoDB Atlas AWS CloudFormation Resource Types.
+The project provides a quick and simple way to use the [MongoDB Atlas AWS Quick Start](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation Resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources).

-The project will deploy the MongoDB Atlas AWS Quick Start which provisions complete MongoDB Atlas deployments through CloudFormation using official MongoDB Atlas AWS CloudFormation Resource Types.
+The project also contains an AWS SAM CLI(https://aws.amazon.com/serverless/sam/) template project which allows one to deploy a working sample Python webapp connected to MongoDB Atlas completely through automation.

 After you `get-started.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormation.
 This includes: